scottybee84/car-rental-business/TWITTER_SETUP.md

 ## Troubleshooting

 ### "Twitter credentials not set"
-- Verify all 5 secrets are added to GitHub
+- Verify all 6 secrets are added to GitHub (Client ID, Client Secret, plus OAuth 1.0a credentials)
 - Check for typos in secret names
-- Ensure Twitter app has Read + Write permissions
+- Ensure Twitter app has Read + Write permissions in OAuth 2.0 settings

+### "OAuth2 authentication failed"
+- Verify Client ID and Client Secret are correct
+- Check that OAuth 2.0 is enabled in app settings
+- Ensure app has "Read and write" permissions
+- Try regenerating the Client Secret

 ### "Tweet posting failed"
 - Check app permissions (must be Read + Write)
-- Verify access tokens are for the correct app
+- Verify the refresh token is valid
-- Check rate limits (60 posts/hour max)
+- Check rate limits (50 tweets/day on Free tier, 100 on Basic)
+- OAuth2 tokens expire - the script should auto-refresh

 ### "Image upload failed"
 - Image might be too large (>5MB)
-- Try without image first
+- Media upload requires OAuth 1.0a credentials
+- Check that OAuth 1.0a credentials are set correctly
-- Check file exists in public/blog-images/
+- Verify file exists in public/blog-images/

+### "Token refresh failed"
+- Refresh tokens can expire if not used for 6 months
+- Re-authorize the app by getting a new refresh token
+- Check that TWITTER_CLIENT_ID and TWITTER_CLIENT_SECRET are correct

 ---